Numigi/odoo-hr-addons/hr_timesheet_enhanced/README.rst

 - If I want to unarchive a project, its analytic account will also be unarchived.

-- In the opposite case (archive the project), it will archive the analytic account if it has at least one line of linked timesheets and there is at least one linked project.
+- In the opposite case (archive the project), it will archive the analytic account if it has no linked timesheets and there is no linked project.

 - If I want to delete a project, the linked analytic account will also be deleted, not considering whether the account is archived or not.